dhellmann/pymotw/PyMOTW/site/index.rst

 =============

-Similar to :mod:`sitecustomize`, the :mod:`usercustomize` module can be used as a hook to set up the interpreter each time it starts up.
-:mod:`usercustomize` is loaded after :mod:`sitecustomize`, so
-site-wide customizations can be overridden.
+Similar to :mod:`sitecustomize`, the :mod:`usercustomize` module can be used to set up user-specific settings each time the interpreter starts up.  :mod:`usercustomize` is loaded after :mod:`sitecustomize`, so site-wide customizations can be overridden.

 In environments where a user's home directory is shared on several servers running different operating systems or versions, the standard